hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   AXFR responses should be padded.
 This could equivalently be specified as a 'zone number of AXFR responses block size'.

+Primary implementations SHOULD provide a configurable block-size based padding mechanism.

 This second requirement is likely to require an implementation to create 'empty' AXFR responses in order to pad a zone to the zone block size.
 That is, AXFR responses that contain no RR's apart from the EDNS(0) option for padding.
 However, as will existing AXFR, the last message sent MUST contain the same SOA that was in the first message of the AXFR response series in order to signal the conclusion of the zone transfer.

+[@RFC5936] says:

+    "Each AXFR response message SHOULD contain a sufficient number of RRs to reasonably amortize the per-message overhead, up to the largest number that will fit within a DNS message (taking the required content of the other sections into account, as described below)."

+'Empty' AXoT responses generated in order to meet a padding requirement are exempt from the above statement.
+Secondary implementations MUST be resilient to receiving padded AXFR responses including 'empty' AXFR response that contain only padding.

 QUESTION FOR US: What do existing clients do if they receive 'empty' responses today?